-To cash on the popularity of the online media, companies have invested heavily in creating their websites.
+To cash on the popularity of online media, companies have invested heavily in creating their websites.
 For this, they strategize and create content that is relevant as well as unique.

 Content Strategy is a term popular in web development circles and refers to the planning and development of the content.
 An integral part of this strategy is the design of user experience or how users interact with the website.

-What do successful organizations do differently?
+What do Successful Organizations do Differently?

 The one thing that connects all the companies that are successful is the recognition of the desires of their users and their ability to provide them content accordingly.
-Successful companies acknowledge that they cannot rank high on search engine results without adequate user interface.
+Successful companies acknowledge that they cannot rank high on search engine results without an adequate user interface.

-Is having a good content strategy a guarantee of success?
+Is having a Good Content Strategy a Guarantee of Success?

 Companies can buy viewership and have a paid audience that will show great traffic on the site and might also help the page rank higher but might not result in revenue conversion.
 Advertising too is controlled by the user for they can block out advertisements.
 So just a good content strategy is probably not enough.

-How to get the most out of your content strategy?
+How to Get the Most out of Your Content Strategy?

 Content which includes the text on the webpage, product listings, the blog posts, the promotional emails, social media conversations, customer care, presence at offline events, and all other ways in which you can directly or indirectly interact with the customer needs to amount to a memorable experience.

 The advancement in technology over the last decade has resulted in people from far and beyond getting connected.
 Organizations are unable to cash on this connection because they are too limited in their vision and not willing to take that extra step forward to get to know the customers and their requirements.

 Identify the things that set you apart and then identify the right audience for yourself.
-Position yourself using the for, who, that and unlike framework and you will surely find an identity that is unique to yourself and then instead of you reaching out, it will be the customers who will look out for you.
+Position yourself using the for, who, that and unlike framework and you will surely find an identity that is unique to yourself, and then instead of you reaching out, it will be the customers who will look out for you.